ContraCLM: Contrastive Learning For Causal Language Model

-Unless otherwise specified, we weight each loss in $\ourmethod$ equally and set the temperature $\tau=0.05$ for both contrastive losses.
-Although better performance can be achieved by hyperparameter optimization, we mainly investigate how \ourmethod improves the representation quality and boost the zero-shot transfer learning performance on both discrimination and generation tasks.
-We therefore leave hyperparameter optimization in a supervised setting for future work.
+Furthermore, to understand how the token-level and sequence-level contrastive learning contribute to the overall performance, we assess the performance of $\mathcal{L}_\ourmethodtok = \mathcal{L}_{\text{CLM}} + \mathcal{L}_{\text{Tok}}$ and $\mathcal{L}_\ourmethodseq = \mathcal{L}_{\text{CLM}} + \mathcal{L}_{\text{Seq}}$ in Section \ref{sec:experiments}.
+Unless otherwise specified, we weigh each loss equally and set the temperature $\tau=0.05$.
+Although better performance can be achieved by hyperparameter optimization, we mainly investigate how \ourmethod improves the representation quality and the zero-shot transfer learning performance.
+We hence leave hyperparameter optimization in a supervised setting as future work.

-\paragraph{Positive pair of representations} We consider the simple yet effective dropout-based augmentation \citep{gao2021simcse}, where the representation pairs are obtained by forwarding each sequence twice.
-Unlike the existing findings that the dropout-based augmentation can boost the contrastive learning performance when (continually) training a language model, we find that the trends can be different when evaluating on the discrimination tasks and the generation tasks.
-We discuss with detailed ablation study in both Section \ref{sec:ablation} and Appendix \ref{appendix:dropout_ablation}.
+\paragraph{Positive pair of representations} For GPT-2 \citep{gpt2}, we consider the simple yet effective dropout-based augmentation \citep{gao2021simcse}, where the positive representation pair is obtained by forwarding the sequence twice.
+On the other hand, for CodeGen \citep{codegen}, we simply duplicate the representation of each instance as positive pair for an apples-to-apples comparison since dropout is disabled during its initial pretraining stage.
+Unlike the existing findings that the dropout-based augmentation can boost the contrastive learning performance when (continually) training a language model, we find that the trends can vary when evaluating the discrimination tasks and the generation tasks.
+Detailed ablation study can be found in Section \ref{sec:ablation} and Appendix \ref{appendix:dropout_ablation}.